erol-y/dcButton/README.md

 Another option is linking as static library.

 There is a sample app in samples directory to demonstrate how to work.

+I have added simple Makefile for both library and sample.

+Also, Code::Blocks project files exist.